appsmithorg/appsmith-docs/website/docs/write-code/how-to-guides/execute-code-onPageLoad.md

 # Execute Code on Page Load

-This page shows you how to run queries or JavaScript functions during the initial load of a page using the On Page Load property.
+This page shows you how to run queries or JavaScript functions during the initial load of a page using the Run on page load property.

-<ZoomImage
-  src="/img/showmodal-pageload.png"
-  alt=""
-  caption=""
-/>

 1. Navigate to the query or JS function you want to execute on page load.